Tongue Ties: What, So What, What To Do

 If all you do is read this blog post, read the book, and then set up a intake/evaluation call with her, and do what she tells you, and you have a tongue tie, your life is about to be transformed. :)

-They have spent plenty of time looking in my mouth, and I’ve had a LOT of dental work done, tons of cavities, and braces twice as a kid bc my pallet wasn’t shaped right because my tongue wasn’t working right.
-I didn’t expect them to say anything, but they gave me a Formal Letter on Formal Letterhead:
+They have spent plenty of time looking in my mouth, and I’ve had a LOT of dental work done, tons of cavities, despite being rather attentive with oral hygiene. as a kid I had braces twice bc my pallet wasn’t shaped right because my tongue wasn’t working right.
+I also ground my teeth in my sleep, and wore a night guard.
+I was a little disappointed no one had uttered the words, or mentioned the possibility, in all like 35 years of my life.

 Based on our notes, we agree that the patient might have a tongue tie that might benefit from release, obviously up to the wisdom of the involved medical professional, we refuse/are unable to make an assessment.

 Each time I saw someone in person about this, they said “oh, yeah, that’s an intense tongue tie, no doubt.”
-It’s ‘diagnosable’.

 My personal life is full of stories of things like: